RJK3vin/Weather-App/README.md

 # **Weather Dashboard App**

+Developer: Kevin Ritthaworn
+Submission for: PM Accelerator Tech Assessment #1 Organization Information: Product Manager Accelerator is designed to support PM professionals through every stage from entry-level to VP.
+This program offers services like AI PM bootcamps, leadership coaching, and resume review.
+For more information go to [Product Manager Accelerator on Linkedln](https://www.linkedin.com/school/pmaccelerator/)

 This project was to learn redux and axios to manage state

 [Watch demo of project which includes a preview of  the API](https://drive.google.com/file/d/14-nKnsj2C4cFzj9EgsXLMVYrZJCEuFLi/view?usp=sharing)